Avicus/Issues/README.md

 Issues
 ======

-This is a public repository for reporting bugs and requesting features relating to Avalanche Network.
+This repository is designed for players to report server bugs pertaining to the Avicus Network server.
+We encourage collaboration in order to determine the cause of an issue.
+Please follow the guidelines below.

 ### Important:

 If you find an exploit or other bug that could cause major issues please consider the following:

-1. Privately [contact Avalanche Network developers](mailto:support@avnk.net) about the issue.
+1. Privately [contact Avicus Network staff](mailto:info@avicus.net) about the issue.
 2. **Do not** disclose the issue to the public without allowing time for our staff to fix the issue.

 ## Submitting

-Issues can be [submitted](https://github.com/AvalancheNetwork/Issues/issues/new) at the [issue tracker](https://github.com/AvalancheNetwork/Issues/issues).
+Issues can be [submitted](https://github.com/Avicus/Issues/issues/new) at the [issue tracker](https://github.com/Avicus/Issues/issues).

 ### Do: